-The Company's executive officers, Directors and beneficial owners of more than 10% of its Common Stock are required under Section 16(a) of the Securities Exchange Act of 1934 to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
-Copies of those reports must also be furnished to the Company.
+Our executive officers, Directors and beneficial owners of more than 10% of our Common Stock are required under Section 16(a) of the Securities Exchange Act of 1934 to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
+Copies of those reports must also be furnished to us.

-Based solely on a review of the copies of the reports furnished to the Company, and written representations from certain reporting persons that no other reports were required, the Company believes that during the year ended December 31, 2009, the reporting persons complied on a timely basis with all Section 16(a) filing requirements applicable to them.
+Based solely on a review of the copies of the reports furnished to us, and written representations from certain reporting persons that no other reports were required, we believe that during the year ended December 31, 2011, the reporting persons complied on a timely basis with all Section 16(a) filing requirements applicable to them, except the reporting of stock option awards granted on June 2, 2011 to all of our non-employee Directors and stock option and deferred stock awards granted on June 2, 2011 to all of our named executive officers, were each inadvertently reported one day late on June 7, 2011.